RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 # Javascript: line graph

-The assignments of week 4 and 5 are to create an interactive graph of the temperature at the De Bilt weather station.
+The assignments of week 3 and 4 are to create an interactive graph of the temperature at the De Bilt weather station.
 The data for these assignments can be freely downloaded from the KNMI (the Royal Dutch Meteorological Institute) web pages.